 If you’re traveling to Disney, chances are you have come across tons of travel tips, planning guides and everything you need to know to make your Disney vacation perfect.
-But there are definitely a few things that could totally ruin your vacation if you aren’t aware of them.
+But there are definitely a few Disney Vacation Mistakes that could totally ruin your vacation.
+Especially, if you aren’t aware of them.
 The good news is that you have control over most of them.
 Here’s our best Disney Pro Tips to help you make sure your vacation is extra magical.

 Don’t Plan.
 Just Show Up.

 If you think Disney Parks are just theme parks, think again!
 Showing up without at least a few fast passes and meals scheduled may soon have you waiting in lines and going hungry.
 Not to mention sitting around wondering what to do next.
 Sure, the allure of not booking things leaves you a ton of free time to just enjoy the parks.
 But, are you really enjoying the parks if you have to wait 120 minutes to ride Peter Pan?
 No, probably not.
 While you don’t need to go crazy and plan everything it’s in your best interest to at least plan a few things.
+Don’t let these Disney mistakes get the best of you.
 Here’s our bare bones list.

 - Figure out which park you’re visiting each day of your vacation.